 You get your keys and arrive at your new home.
 While the place looked spectacular during showings, now that the seller’s furniture and possessions are gone, you notice damage to the drywall.
 Maybe you go to the basement and see a big puddle beside the hot water tank.

-These things are unfortunately common.
+Damage to property are unfortunately common closing issues.
 As a typical closing takes 60-90 days from signing the purchase agreement, a lot can change in the condition of a property.
 Damages that may not have been visible during showings all of a sudden appear now that the property is vacant.
 Sometimes even minor things like removing artwork from the walls can leave nail holes and damages that may require repairs after closing.

 How to handle:

-First, you need to know that these types of things are expected, and damages can occur intentionally or unintentionally.
+First, you need to know that these types of things are expected, and damages can occur intentionally or unintentionally, especially during moving.
 It is important to put things in perspective as to how significant these damages are before you put your time and stress into rectifying them.

 Surprise!
 You’ve got Rented Items